Borrow Undergraduate Loans

 Federal Loan Eligibility

-We encourage all students to apply for all federal grant and loan aid available and to use your maximum Federal Direct Loan (Undergraduate Students) or Federal Direct Unsubsidized Loan (Graduate Students) eligibility before seeking any alternative or private loan, as there are many benefits associated with federal loan programs that are generally not available through private loans.
+We encourage all students to apply for all federal grant and loan aid available and to use your maximum Federal Direct Loan eligibility before seeking any alternative or private loan, as there are many benefits associated with federal loan programs that are generally not available through private loans.

 A variety of banks and private lenders offer alternative loans for financing education costs for both graduate and undergraduate students and their families.
 Tufts has a formal process to review the loan offerings of most of the major lenders.
-Based on this review, we have chosen the lenders below for their competitive rates, borrower benefits, and superior customer service.
+Based on this review, we have chosen the lenders listed in ELM Select for their competitive rates, borrower benefits, and superior customer service.
 Be assured that Tufts receives no benefits, financial or other, from these lenders for being on our preferred lender list.

-You are under no obligation to borrow from one of these lenders.
-If you would like to borrow from a lender who is not on this list, you can simply select the lender of your choice and apply directly with that lender.
+You are under no obligation to borrow from any of these lenders.
+If you would like to borrow from a lender who is not listed, you can simply select the lender of your choice and apply directly with that lender.
 The lender will be responsible for getting your loan information to us.

 You may borrow up to the cost of education minus any aid received.

 Lenders offer private loan programs with different rates, fees, repayment terms, and approval requirements.
 We suggest that you carefully review each program to compare the terms and conditions before deciding which alternative loan may be appropriate for your needs.
-You can complete the application process directly through the websites linked below.
+You can complete the application process directly through ELM Select.

 When considering alternative loans, you should also a review the Federal Parent PLUS Loan option.